Great Empires of Central Asia, Part 5: The Eastern Renaissance

 Things seemed to be going smoothly for more than a decade — until the fateful year 717, when the fairly tolerant Umayyad governor of Sogdiana was replaced with one Al-Jarrah ibn Abdallah.

-To live, essentially, as second-class citizens in their own city.
+To live, in other words, as second-class citizens in their own city.

 Even after that crackdown, infuriating as it was, most Sogdian rulers were not at all certain they wanted to go toe-to-toe with a peak-condition Islamic army.

-But one by one, the dominoes began to fall.
+But one by one, the politicial dominoes began to fall.

 Seven years earlier, in 710 CE, the Sogdian ruler of Samarkand — a man named Tarkhun — had been overthrown (and possibly killed) by a rebellion that was fed-up with his policy of Muslim appeasement.
 Tarkhun’s sons had fled to the city of Panjikent, where they’d been taken in by the local Sogdian ruler, a man named Divashtich.

-And even hinting that the crown of Samarkand might be in the cards for him.
+The governor addressed Divashtich as “King of Sogdia” — and even hinted that the crown of Samarkand might be in the cards for him.

 The balance began to shift, though, when yet another Sogdian ruler — a man named Gurak — tried to go behind the Caliphate’s back and secure military support from the Tang Chinese.
 The Umayyads found out, shut down the deal, and had Gurak executed.